ahoy! hoay! holloa!

-Haldane C. King (Co-Captain) is an Oakland-based writer, and the founder and curator of Terra Incognita, a literary reading series hosted in Oakland's fabulous Octopus Literary Salon.
+Haldane C. King (Co-Captain) is an Oakland-based writer, and the founder and curator of Terra Incognita, a literary reading series hosted in Oakland's fabulous Legionnaire Saloon.
 He earned his Master of the Fine Arts degree in Writing and Consciousness from the California Institute of Integral Studies in 2012.
 Since then he has been presenting his fantasy and science fiction tales at local readings while working on a collection of short stories.
-His work appears in the Afrofuturist anthology (2018), and the Nthanda Review.
-He currently works as a science writer with Molekule, and helps bring literature to the people with the Why There Are Words Literary organization, and is an editor and board member working with WTAW Press.
+His work appears in the Afrofuturist anthology (2018), the Nthanda Review, and elsewhere.
+He currently works as a science writer with Molekule, and helps bring literature to the people with the Why There Are Words Literary organization, and as an editor and board member working with WTAW Press.

 DIANE GLAZMAN is an award-winning photographer and writer, as well as a successful developmental editor.
 Her written work — both fiction and nonfiction — has appeared in numerous publications including VICE LGBTQ, Calyx Journal, the NonBinary Review, Blood + Milk, and sparkle and blink.
 She holds an MFA in fiction from San Francisco State University.
 While at SFSU, she was a Student Artist-in-Residence at Recology (aka: the San Francisco Dump), for which she created a gallery show of visual and text-based artwork constructed from recycled and repurposed items brought to the dump’s public disposal area.
 As a freelance writer, she has written on an eclectic range of topics including LGBTQ issues, sexuality, finance, travel, health, Harley-Davidson motorcycles, Holocaust survivors, and the Yucca Mountain Nuclear Waste Repository.
 In her editing work, she combines a unique skill set as a writer, editor and creative writing teacher.
 Her clients include New York Times bestsellers and Amazon top sellers.
 She lives with her family in the San Francisco Bay Area and is a volunteer with the National Park Service’s Mounted Patrol in the Marin Headlands.